Afghan refugees: Internal displacement

 According to the International Organization for Migration (IOM), there are over five million internally displaced people in Afghanistan as of late 2021.
 Military actions and violence by the warring factions usually play a major part in the displacement, although there are also reasons of major natural disasters.
 The Soviet invasion caused approximately 2 million Afghans to be internally displaced, mostly from rural areas into urban areas.
 The Afghan Civil War (1992–1996) caused a new wave of internal displacement, with many citizens moving to northern areas in order to avoid the Taliban totalitarianism.
 Afghanistan has long suffered from insecurity and conflict, which has led to an increase in internal displacement.

+Causes of displacement

+External influence over the past 50 years by both the Soviet Union and later the United States, along with actions of the currently ruling Taliban regime, have led to continued trends of displacement.

+United States War in Afghanistan

+The American invasion of Afghanistan (as well as the 20 years of occupation by the United States military) has contributed to the displacement of Afghan nationals.
+While many justifications were given for the invasion of Afghanistan (from revenge for the 11 September terrorist attacks, to democratization & the liberation of Afghan women), the war has led to both internal and external displacement of the Afghan population.
+According to the Revolutionary Association of the Women of Afghanistan (an organization which played a large role in showcasing the excess & violence of the Taliban), the American bombing of Afghanistan was not seen locally as "salvation," but instead caused fear that the American military would confuse civilians with members of the Taliban.